soderling-lab/SynaptopathyProteomics/docs/Methods.md

 ### QC filtering
 Each 11-plex TMT experiment included a common quality control (QC) sample analyzed in triplicate.
-These QC samples were used to assess intra-experimental variability as well as normalize between experiments.
+These QC samples were used to assess intra-experimental variability.

-Peptides that exhibit highly variable QC measurements were removed in a manner that was previously decribed.
-[Ping et al., 2018](https://www.nature.com/articles/sdata201836).
+Peptides that exhibit highly variable QC measurements were removed in a manner similar to that previously decribed by [Ping et al., 2018](https://www.nature.com/articles/sdata201836).

 Briefly, the three QC technical replicates within a batch